ssadedin/graxxia/README.md

     groovy:000> m[][1]
     ===> [3.0,6.0,4.0]

 Graxxia's Matrix class returns a special MatrixColumn object for column access.
 You can treat it as a List<Double>, but it is actually working under the covers to reflect accessors back into the original Matrix from which the column came.
 That is, you are not looking at a copy of the data, you are looking at the actual data.
-No copy is made when you access by row, even thought the data is stored natively in row format.
+No copy is made when you access by column, even thought the data is stored natively in row format.

 Like R's data frames, Graxxia lets you give columns names: